kbengine/kbengine/kbe/src/lib/python/Doc/faq/extending.rst

 There are a number of alternatives to writing your own C extensions, depending on what you're trying to do.

 ..
-XXX make sure these all work; mention Cython
+XXX make sure these all work

-If you need more speed, `Psyco <http://psyco.sourceforge.net/>`_ generates x86 assembly code from Python bytecode.
-You can use Psyco to compile the most time-critical functions in your code, and gain a significant improvement with very little effort, as long as you're running on a machine with an x86-compatible processor.

 `Cython <http://cython.org>`_ and its relative `Pyrex
 <http://www.cosc.canterbury.ac.nz/~greg/python/Pyrex/>`_ are compilers